sca1d/cvplayer/README.md

-# quick tester of opencv programs
+# quick tester for opencv programs